Breast Pumps Can Help Make Breastfeeding Easier

 • Which in-network providers or durable medical equipment (DME) suppliers in your network and state offer breast pumps and how to contact them.

-Sources: Breastfeeding Benefits Both Baby and Mom, leaving site icon Centers for Disease Control and Prevention, 202\4; Using a Breast Pump, leaving site icon March of Dimes, 2019; What to Know When Buying or Using a Breast Pump, leaving site icon U.S. Food and Drug Administration, 2023; Breastfeeding, leaving site icon American Academy of Pediatrics, 2024
+Sources: Breastfeeding Benefits Both Baby and Mom, leaving site icon Centers for Disease Control and Prevention, 2025; How to Use a Breast Pump, leaving site icon WebMD, 2025; What to Know When Buying or Using a Breast Pump, leaving site icon U.S. Food and Drug Administration, 2023; Breastfeeding, leaving site icon American Academy of Pediatrics, 2024